Bergamo: Late modern and contemporary

 At the 1815 Congress of Vienna, Bergamo was assigned to the Kingdom of Lombardy–Venetia, a crown land of the Austrian Empire.
 The visit of Ferdinand I in 1838 coincided with the opening of the new boulevard stretching into the plains, leading to the railway station that was inaugurated in 1857.
 Austrian rule was at first welcomed, but later challenged by Italian independentist insurrections in 1848.

 Giuseppe Garibaldi conquered Bergamo in 1859, during the Second Italian War of Independence.
 As a result, the city was incorporated into the newly founded Kingdom of Italy.

-For its contribution to the Italian unification movement, Bergamo is also known as Città dei Mille ("City of the Thousand"), because a significant part of the rank-and-file supporting Giuseppe Garibaldi in his expedition against the Kingdom of the Two Sicilies came from Bergamo and its environs.
+For its contribution to the Italian unification movement, Bergamo is also known as Città dei Mille ('City of the Thousand'), because a significant part of the rank-and-file supporting Giuseppe Garibaldi in his expedition against the Kingdom of the Two Sicilies came from Bergamo and its environs.

 During the twentieth century, Bergamo became one of Italy's most industrialized areas.

 In 1907, Marcello Piacentini devised a new urban master plan that was implemented between 1912 and 1927, in a style reminiscent of Novecento Italiano and Modernist Rationalism.

-The 2017 43rd G7 summit on agriculture was held in Bergamo, in the context of the broader international meeting organized in Taormina.
+The 2017 43rd G7 summit on agriculture was held in Bergamo, in the context of the broader international meeting in Taormina.

 The "Charter of Bergamo" is an international commitment, signed during the summit, to reduce hunger worldwide by 2030, strengthen cooperation for agricultural development in Africa, and ensure price transparency.

 In early 2020, during the COVID-19 pandemic in Italy, Bergamo's healthcare system was overwhelmed by patients with COVID-19.
 There were reports of doctors confronted with ethical dilemmas with too few ICU beds and mechanical ventilation systems.
 Morgues were overwhelmed, and images of military trucks carrying the bodies of COVID-19 victims out of the city were shared worldwide.

-Doctors pleaded with the rest of Italy, Europe, and the world to take the COVID-19 pandemic seriously.
-An investigative report by The New York Times found that faulty guidance and bureaucratic delays rendered the toll far worse than it had to be.
+An investigative report by The New York Times found that faulty guidance and bureaucratic delays rendered the toll in Bergamo far worse than it had to be.